pruittcolon/Vox_Amelior/services/ml-service/README.md

 ---

-## 📐 Core Philosophy
+## Core Philosophy

 In Enterprise AI, hallucination is unacceptable.
 The ML Service acts as a **Ground Truth Generator**.
 When a user asks, *"Why did sales drop?"*, an LLM might hallucinate a reason.
 The ML Service runs a **Granger Causality Test** to mathematically determine if a specific variable (e.g., Ad Spend) temporally preceded and correlated with the drop.

 ---

-## 🧠 The Intelligence Engines
+## The Intelligence Engines

-The service exposes three distinct "Engines," each solving a specific class of analytical problem.
+The service exposes **36 distinct "Engines,"** each solving a specific class of analytical problem.

 ### 1. Titan Engine (Predictive Modeling)
 **Algorithm:** `AutoML` with `5x2 Nested Cross-Validation` & `Stability Selection`.